 Marielle ThompsonSki cross

 At the age of 21, Thompson added the title of Olympic champion to an incredibly impressive resume which includes being the reigning world championship silver medallist and junior world champion.
-In 2012 she became the first Canadian to win an individual ski cross Crystal Globe as the overall World Cup champion, a title she is hoping to regain in 2014.
-She currently has five World Cup victories to her name and 12 podiums.
+In 2012 she became the first Canadian to win an individual ski cross Crystal Globe as the overall World Cup champion, a title she successfully regained in 2014.
+She currently has six World Cup victories to her name and 14 podiums.
 The Whistler, B.C., native – nicknamed 'Big Air Mar' - is renowned for her strong starts and her calmness under pressure.
 A former figure skater and soccer player, Thompson likes to spend her summers taking part in outdoor sports including water-skiing and sailing.

 World Cup ranking